stefanzweifel/update-changelog-with-latest-release/README.md

 # update-changelog-with-latest-release

-Node CLI to add latest release notes to a CHANGELOG using the [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) format.
+> Node CLI to add latest release notes to a CHANGELOG using the [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) format.

 **Note:** I've rewritten this project in PHP.
 Checkout the [changelog-updater CLI](https://github.com/stefanzweifel/php-changelog-updater) or the [changelog-updater GitHub Action](https://github.com/stefanzweifel/changelog-updater-action).

+## Usage

-**⚠️ This is still an experiment.
+**⚠️ This was an experiment.
 Use at your own risk!**

-## Usage

 Execute the CLI like the example below.
 You currently have to provide a lot of information.
 (The goal for the future would be to infer as much information as possible from the existing CHANGELOG.md).